 May 9th -15th 2016 is the British Association of Dermatologist Sun Awareness week.
 With summer slowing appearing in the UK I wanted to share some tips with you for staying protected in the sun.
-As an avid traveler, visiting hot climates’ such as Australia, Thailand, and Dubai, Sun protection is always a major priority for me.
+As an avid traveller, visiting hot climates’ such as Australia, Thailand, and Dubai, Sun protection is always a major priority for me.

 Not only can sunburn be painful, make you look like a lobster and ruin your time away.
 The longer-term damages can be devastating.